ryanwentzel/ryanlwentzel.com/collections/_resources/2024-05-10-new-heaven-and-new-earth.md

 ## Books and Journal Articles

-Alcorn, Randy. *Heaven:A Comprehensive Guide to Everything the Bible Says About Our Eternal Home*.
+Alcorn, Randy. *Heaven: A Comprehensive Guide to Everything the Bible Says About Our Eternal Home*.
 Wheaton: Tyndale House, 2004.

 Alexander, T. Desmond. *From Eden to the New Jerusalem: An Introduction to Biblical Theology*.
 Grand Rapids: Kregel Academic, 2009.